-I-10 EB down to one lane near Iberville-West Baton Rouge line after crash leaves one dead, one injured
+I-10 EB reopens near Iberville-West Baton Rouge line after crash leaves one dead, one injured

 Latest Weather Blog

-I-10 EB down to one lane near Iberville-West Baton Rouge line after crash leaves one dead, one injured
+I-10 EB reopens near Iberville-West Baton Rouge line after crash leaves one dead, one injured

 GROSSE TETE — I-10 Eastbound was closed Tuesday morning following a fatal crash near the Iberville-West Baton Rouge parish line, traffic officials said.